-- The participants and staff members travel to and from the institute separately.
+- Participants and employees shall travel separately to and from the site.
 When travelling by car, a maximum of 2 persons may travel together in one car.
-The maximum distance must be observed: Co-driver is on the back seat behind the front passenger seat.
+The maximum possible distance in the vehicle must be observed.
+Medical masks must be worn during the journey.

-- The institute will compile a list of the participants with their name, address, matriculation and mobile phone numbers; the data will be kept for 21 days and destroyed afterwards.
+- The institute will draw up a list of participants and employees with their name, address, matriculation number and mobile phone number; the data will be kept for 21 days and then destroyed.

 - The signature of the participants on the list of participants is obligatory.

-- The number of participants is limited to a maximum of 151 persons.
+- The number of participants is to be limited to a maximum of 151 persons.

-- The institute has to provide for sufficient support staff (at least 2 persons).
+- The institute has to provide sufficient support staff (at least 2 persons).

 - Necessary personal protective equipment (here: safety helmets), if they are not the personal property of the participants, must be wiped off inside and outside before each change of persons.